ArthurYdalgo/laravext/docs/concepts/file-conventions.md

 </Middleware>
 ```

-Most of these are client-side rendered, except for the [Loading/Server Side](/concepts/file-conventions?id=server-side-basic-html)
+Most of these are client-side rendered, except for the [Loading/Server Side](/concepts/file-conventions?id=loading)

-You can modify this hierarchy by sending the list of conventions when calling the `createLaravextApp`.
+As mentioned in the example at the [Quick Start Installation](/quickstart), you can modify this hierarchy by sending the list of conventions when calling the `createLaravextApp`/`createLaravextSsrApp`.
 The list of the conventions should be an array of strings, and should be in order that you want to be rendered from the inside out after the page.
 The default list of conventions is:

 ```javascript
 [